WeblateOrg/weblate/docs/admin/install/docker.rst

 Error reporting
 ~~~~~~~~~~~~~~~

-It is recommended to collect errors from the installation in a systematic way,
+It is recommended to collect errors from the installation systematically,
 see :ref:`collecting-errors`.

 To enable support for Rollbar, set the following: